Procedural Map Generation with Binary Space Partitioning

 };

 The Map object is very much just a wrapper aroud the grid of Tiles, with a few helper methods to keep things concise.
-Tiles are mainly interacted through the getTile() method which returns a reference to the tile located the provided coordinates.
+Tiles are mainly interacted with through the getTile() method which returns a reference to the tile located at the provided coordinates.

 class Map {